hortulanusT/dynLattice/NOTES.md

 - test cases [Simo/Vu-Quoc]:
   - TEST 7.2 small step sized due to error in the way the follower load is applied `THIS IS FINE`
   - TEST 7.5 sufers the same problem as the single elements
+## homogenization ideas
+- for 2.5D structure use 2D homogenization with prism shear modulus/Youngs modulus in third direction scaled up to density?

 # Information
 ## debugging